cy33hc/ps5-jar-loader/README.md

 # EZ PS5 JAR Loader
 ## This is a fork of "PS5 Jar Loader" by [hammer-83](https://github.com/hammer-83).
-I called is "EZ PS5 Jar Loader" so it's easy to differentiate.
+I called it "EZ PS5 Jar Loader" so it's easy to differentiate.

 ## What's Different
 - Removed some payloads in JAR package format